What is WordPress?

 - WordPress HTTPS (SSL) Plugin: Once you get WordPress installed and an SSL is applied to your domain, add an SSL plugin (Really Simple SSL or HTTPS for WordPress are great plugins).
 It's best to start working on your new WordPress site with SSL enabled, but it is not required.

-- Guide to WordPress Themes: This guide will go over using and installing WordPress themes.
+- Guide to WordPress Themes: This guide will go over how to use and install WordPress themes.

-- Guide to WordPress Block Editor: This support guide will help you configure content layouts using the block editor in WordPress.
+- Guide to WordPress Block Editor: This support guide will help you configure content layouts using WordPress' block editor.

-- Guide to WordPress Pages and Posts: This article will go over how to create and manage WordPress pages and posts.
+- Guide to WordPress Pages and Posts: This article discusses how to create and manage WordPress pages and posts.

 - Guide to WordPress Plugins: This guide addresses optimizing, installing, configuring, and reviewing plugins on your WordPress site.